Housing Benefit helps you pay your rent if you're on a low income. Claiming Housing Benefit won't affect any other benefits you get.

 Temporary and specified accommodation

-We use the term temporary accomodation to mean housing arranged by a council, because they have decided you are homeless.
+We use the term temporary accommodation to mean housing arranged by a council, because they have decided you are homeless.

 Specified accommodation means a property in which the landlord is one of the below: